confused-Techie/atom-backend/docs/db_refactor.md

 Realistically, there will be many features that can have better performance via direct interaction with the database.

-Preliminarly what may be the best architecture:
+Preliminarily what may be the best architecture:

 sever.js -> main.js =>>
             common_handler.js